 This is a perfect nature trail featuring native wildflowers during late winter and early spring in a regenerating sclerophyll forest.

 6. Boat Harbor/Heysen Trail (Highly advanced level, 6.8 km, 160 m ascent)

 Taking in part of the Heysen Trail, this unique trail has breathtaking views of Kangaroo Island, The Pages Islands and Tunkalilla Beach.

-Note: National Parks SA is working to improve facilities in parks but at this stage there are no accessible toilets in Deep Creek Conservation Park for visitors who are not staying at Ridgetop Retreats.
+Note: National Parks SA is working to improve facilities in parks but at this stage there are no accessible toilets in Deep Creek National Park for visitors who are not staying at Ridgetop Retreats.